jamisousa/jamisousa/README.md

+## Nice to meet you! 🌻

-🌸 JOptionPane.showMessageDialog(null,"Welcome to my profile!
+JOptionPane.showMessageDialog(null,"Welcome to my profile!
 I’m @0502j, nice to meet you!
 I’m currently learning software development.");